Devotional Thought : Jeremiah 38:27

 All the officials did come to Jeremiah and question him, and he told them everything the king had ordered him to say.
 So they said no more to him, for no one had heard his conversation with the king.
 Jeremiah 38:27

-The information Jeremiah gave the officials was a lie (v.
-26).
+The information Jeremiah gave the officials was a lie (verse 26).
 He kept the king’s real conversation a secret.
 Jeremiah wasn’t obliged to answer the officials’ questions just because he was asked.
 Likewise, we shouldn’t feel obligated to answer inflammatory questions.

-God calls us to be people of integrity and keep our word.
+God calls us to be people of integrity and to keep our word.
 He tells us to speak the truth in love (Ephesians 4:15).
 Yet there are times when the most loving thing to do is to keep information from people who don’t need to know.

 It was also a problem that Rahab had when the Israelites spies came to Jericho (Joshua 2:4-6).
 Rahab took a huge risk and told the king’s messengers that they had left the city at dusk.
 Guards were sent on a pointless pursuit.
-However Rahab’s decision to conceal their hiding place was richly rewarded by God.
+Rahab’s decision to conceal their hiding place was richly rewarded by God.